 The KidLit community is incredibly supportive and generous.
-Here are just a few of my favorite writing resources from around the Web.
+Here are just a few of my favorite writing and publishing resources from around the Web.

 SCBWI The Society for Children's Book Writers and Illustrators is a professional, education organization for those who aspire to write (or illustrate) for children.

 KidLit411 KidLit411 is a clearing house of information about children's literature.
 Their articles cover the gambit: from craft to submissions and marketing.
 March On with Mentor Texts Reading is one of the best avenues for learning language and storytelling conventions.
 March On with Mentor Texts dedicates the month of March to reading and learning from new and classic mentor texts.
 NF Fest Nonfiction Fest is a community that celebrates and learns from nonfiction mentor texts and their authors during the month of February.
+Rate Your Story A community of picture book writers dedicated to studying the craft (and business) of writing from industry professionals.
 Storystorm Children's author Tara Lazar organizes a month of idea generation tips every January.
 Her posts from published authors and illustrators are full of inspiration.
 Local Library or Bookstore One of the best learning resources available to aspiring kidlit creators are published kid's books.
 Read as many books as possible in the genre you want to write.
 Read newly published titles.
 Read classics.
 Read.
 Read.
 Read.

 |